Secure CheckoutPersonal information is secured with SSL technology.

 This book introduces contamination control in a comprehensive manner.
 It covers the basics for the beginner, and delves in depth into the more critical issues of process engineering and circuit manufacturing for the more advanced reader.
 The reader will begin to see how the puzzle of contamination control comes together and to focus on the fundamentals required for excellence in modern semiconductor manufacturing.

 Engineers, scientists and managers in the semiconductor and microelectronics industries concerned with preventing and controlling contamination.

-Published: December 1988
+- 31st December 1988

-Imprint: William Andrew
+- William Andrew

 "àshould be in the library of all microelectronics engineers and designers." - Microelectronics & Reliability